 Gonge has a range of exciting toys for young children.
 The Gonge Riverstones is one of the series of toys that can help the child’s physical coordination.
-The stones, made of a non-slippery material, vary in size and thickness.
-The stones are made of a sturdy material and designed for ease of use and storage through stacking.
+The stones, made from durable materials and a changeable layout, vary in size and thickness.
+They are ideal for individuals and groups, not to mention designed for ease of use and storage through stacking.

-10. ALEX Toys Active Play Monkey Balance Board
+10. Best Balancing Toy For Autism: Alex Toys Active Play Monkey Balance Board

 At first glance, the Moluk Bilibo looks deceptively simple, like a military helmet.
 But it is so much more than just a shell-shaped toy.
 Made of non-toxic polyethylene material, the Bilibo is light in weight and has multiple uses.
 The toy encourages open-ended imaginative play, inspiring and encouraging the child to try new ways to use it!
 It is shatterproof and can be used indoors or outdoors.